D4MI4NX/python-dencrypt/README.md

 Saving the SHA-256 hash of the password can be useful when decrypting files and wanting to encrypt them again.
 If the entered password does not match the SHA-256 hash saved in '.password.sha256', the script will issue a warning, preventing accidental encryption with a mistyped password.
 However, note that storing the hash introduces the risk of someone potentially cracking the password if they gain access to the hash file.

 Exercise caution when deciding whether to save the password hash, as it introduces a trade-off between convenience and security.
+If you don´t wanna be prompted for this, use the ´-nh´ option.